 68th Street Bridge Reconstruction

-All bridges in Scottsdale’s street network are inspected every two years to ensure they are safe for vehicles and pedestrians.
+All bridges in Scottsdale’s street network are inspected every two years to ensure they are safe.

 Budget: $4.65 M

 Funding Source: Transportation Sales Tax